wavefrontHQ/docs/pages/doc/50_release_notes.md

 ## Sending Metrics from Logs

 Metric information is frequently contained within logs.
 Previously, third-party solutions would be used to extract this information from logs and send it to Wavefront.
-In addition to third-party solutions, the Wavefront Proxy 4.1 now makes this much easier by providing built-in capabilities to parse logs and extract metric information.
-Various approaches are supported, including using Filebeat to monitor log files and transmit log data to the Proxy for parsing.
+In addition to third-party solutions, the Wavefront proxy 4.1 now makes this much easier by providing built-in capabilities to parse logs and extract metric information.
+Various approaches are supported, including using Filebeat to monitor log files and transmit log data to the proxy for parsing.
 Splunk's Universal Forwarder is also supported.

 See [Monitoring Metamorphosis: How To Create Metrics from Log Data in Wavefront](http://www.wavefront.com/monitoring-metamorphosis-create-metrics-log-data-wavefront) and [Sending Log Data to Wavefront](integrations_log_data).